Hexactinellid: Evolution and taxonomy

-The earliest known hexactinellids are from the earliest Cambrian or late Neoproterozoic eras.
+The earliest known hexactinellids are from the earliest Cambrian or late Neoproterozoic eras; Helicolocellus is a possible hexactinellid relative from the late Ediacaran.
 They are fairly common relative to demosponges as fossils, but this is thought to be, at least in part, because their spicules are sturdier than spongin and fossilize better.
 Like almost all sponges, the hexactinellids draw water in through a series of small pores by the whip-like beating of a series of hairs or flagella in chambers which in this group line the sponge wall.

-The class is divided into five orders, in two subclasses:
+The class is divided into two subclasses and several orders: